gmansillo/Firedrive/README.md

 ## About

 **Simple File Manager** is a Joomla!&trade; lightweight component for easily creating safe and responsive **download centers** where to share public and private documents.
 It's very easy to install and configure.

-If you're still not convinced, take a look to this lightning video tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E (in Italian)
+If you're still not convinced, take a look to this lightning video tutorial (in Italian): https://www.youtube.com/watch?v=7JLy4mNRd_E

 ## Software requirements